bianchi-ed/discord.js-bot-model/README.md

 ## Pre-Requisites

+This project is currently not deployed anywhere, so creating a discord bot app will be necessary if you choose to run it.
+In case you are not sure how to do this, I strongly recommend reading the first step of official Discord Guide: ["Building your first Discord app"](https://discord.com/developers/docs/getting-started#step-1-creating-an-app).

 This project uses node.js in conjunction with discord.js and axios.
 It is possible to download node.js at: https://nodejs.org/en/download

 After downloading and installing node.js be sure to run the following commands: